- A once in a lifetime opportunity to snorkel with humpback whale mother-calf pairs and explore coral gardens off the coast of Vava'u Tonga.

 Trip Dates & Cost

 * Single supplement $1,200.
 Trip price does not include international airfare.
 Click here for our full expedition terms and conditions.
+Take $500 off your total booking cost when combined with our Fiji snorkeling expedition.

 Doug Perrine earned a master’s degree in marine biology from